jmw86069/farrisdata/README.md

 The package also provides three reference gene lists containing detected genes in hippocampal CA1 in mouse and rat (Nakayama et al. 2017, Ainsley et al., 2014, Cajigas et al. 2012).

+Lastly, the package provides a color substitution vector `colorSub`, and several vectors with derived transcript features.

 ## Literature references: